Small Business Failures

 Q. What most often causes small businesses to fail?

 A. We’ve heard a lot of people say that the inability to get funding is the thing that causes small businesses to fail.
 On the one hand, this may be true.
 If small businesses had access to an unlimited source of funds, they would never fail.
 These businesses might also never make a profit, but as long as they could continue to go back to the well for more funding, they could stay afloat.

 There are only two possible answers to this question.
-The first is that your product or service is similar to competitive offerings, but it costs less.
+The first is that your product or service is similar (or better yet, identical) to competitive offerings, but it costs less.
 Wal-Mart is a great example of a business that utilizes this approach.
 It sells brand name products, so they are identical to those offered by competitors.
 However, Wal-Mart has very low overhead which it spreads over a very large volume.
 Further, it uses its massive purchasing power to negotiate very low prices from its suppliers.
 This enables Wal-Mart to sell to the public at very low prices—sometimes below the price competitors pay suppliers for the product.